Young Hunting

 "Young Hunting" is a traditional folk song, Roud 47, catalogued by Francis James Child as Child Ballad number 68, and has its origin in Scotland.
 Like most traditional songs, numerous variants of the song exist worldwide, notably under the title of "Henry Lee" and "Love Henry" in the United States and "Earl Richard" and sometimes "The Proud Girl" in the United Kingdom.

 The song, which can be traced back as far as the 18th century, narrates the tale of the eponymous protagonist, Young Hunting, who tells a woman, who may have borne him a child, that he is in love with another, more beautiful woman.
 Despite this, she persuades him to drink until he is drunk, then to come to her bedroom, or at least kiss her farewell.
 The woman then stabs him to death.
-She throws his body in the river — sometimes with the help of one of the other women of the town, whom she bribes with a diamond ring — and is taunted by a bird.
+She throws his body in the river—sometimes with the help of one of the other women of the town, whom she bribes with a diamond ring—and is taunted by a bird.
 She tries to lure the bird down from the tree but it tells her that she will kill it if it comes within reach.
-When the search for Young Hunting starts, she either denies seeing him or claims that he left earlier, but when Hunting's remains are found, in order to revoke her guilt, she reveals that she murdered him and is later burned at the stake.
+When the search for Young Hunting starts, she either denies seeing him or claims that he left earlier, but when Hunting's remains are found, in order to relieve her guilt, she reveals that she murdered him and is later burned at the stake.
 Nick Cave, who recorded the song, referred to the song as "a story about the fury of a scorned woman."